PatNiz/DVDRental/README.md

 # DVDRental
-simple project challenge in java in 5hours after after taking the javastart course.
+simple project challenge in java in 5hours after taking the javastart course.
 Application  use .csv files for storing dvd and clients data.
 Each DVD entry should contains following fields:
 - Title